PO Box 140792

 My name is Marie-Terese Henderson I have been the Chairperson of the Central Florida Brain Injury Support Group, Inc formally the Orlando Brain Injury Support Group established in 1986 since 2007.
-Plus I am a person living with the long term disabilities secondary to the traumatic brain injury (TBI) sustained 20 years ago in an automobile accident.
+Plus I am a person living with the long term disabilities secondary to the traumatic brain injury (TBI) sustained in 1991 in an automobile accident.

 Our logo represents brain injury awareness and who we are by Two Faces Facing the World.
 The brain injured working alongside the uninjured toward a common goal.
 These faces are encircled with people of every color holding hands because every 23 seconds someone sustains’ a brain injury.
 Our mission is to help meet the needs of the Brain Injury Survivors.
 We are Where Injury Meets Support and we are Building Brain Injury Awareness through Knowledge, Friendship & Partnership.
 We are Brain Injury Survivors driven and self supported through our own contributions and individual donations.